bll123/ballroomdj-4/test-templates/tests/README.txt

 #
 # main:
 #   musicq:
-#     mqmanage mqplay mq0len mq1len m-songfn title dance
+#     mqplay mq0len mq1len m-songfn title dance
 #     dbidx
 #       only if playing, from the musicq-play-idx
 #     qdbidx